lightningdevkit/rust-lightning/CONTRIBUTING.md

 Communications Channels
 -----------------------

-Communication about Rust-Lightning happens primarily on #ldk-dev on the [LDK slack](http://www.lightningdevkit.org/), but also #rust-bitcoin on IRC Freenode.
+Communication about Rust-Lightning happens primarily in the [LDK Discord Server](https://discord.com/invite/5AcknnMfBw).
+Come say hi and introduce yourself in #introductions!

 Discussion about code base improvements happens in GitHub issues and on pull requests.